peter279k/struct/README.md

 // Get undefined property
 $value = $user->nada;   // -> Exception: Cannot get undefined property

-// Set Get undefined property
+// Set undefined property
 $user->nada = 'test';  // -> Exception: Undefined property (nada)
 ```

-## A struct as parameter
+## Using a struct as parameter

 At one point or the other we have all seen a constructor like below: